mojinxun/TeaChainNode/README.md

 ## Configuration

-To run the ChainTeaNode project successfully on your local environment, you need to set up some environment variables.
+To run the TeaChainNode project successfully on your local environment, you need to set up some environment variables.
 We use a `.env` file for this purpose, which allows you to define your private and sensitive information without exposing it in your source code.

 ### Setting Up the .env File